millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 For example, this small snippet shows us that page 76, has hyperlinks to page 109, 4, and 78 respectively.
 Now, we can take this vector and transform it into a much more useful form of data called an adjacency matrix.
 This matrix is :math:`n \times n` with :math:`n` nodes.
-In this matrix each row coresponnds to a starting page, and each coresponds to an ending page.
+In this matrix each row corresponnds to a starting page, and each column corresponds to an ending page.
 So every :math:`(i,j)`\th position of the adjacency matrix will be a directed edge from node :math:`v_i` to node :math:`v_j`

 .. image:: _static/directed_network.PNG